reek004/TinDog/README.md

 ## Demo

-You can view a live demo of Tindog [here](#) (Add link to demo if available).
+You can view a live demo of Tindog [here](#https://reek004.github.io/TinDog/)
 ## Installation

 To run Tindog locally on your machine, follow these steps:

-1. Clone this repository: git clone https://github.com/yourusername/tindog.git
+1. Clone this repository: git clone https://github.com/reek004/tindog.git
 2. Navigate to the project directory: cd tindog
 3. Open `index.html` in your web browser.